 A summary of what I showed in the demonstration is below.… keep reading

 I’ve recently upgraded to the latest Windows Terminal version (1.8.1521.0).
 Today after a well overdue restart of my computer, opening Windows Terminal with PowerShell configured as my default profile presented me with [error 0x800700c1 when launching `C:\Program Files\PowerShell\7\pwsh.exe’].

 UPDATE 13 July 2021: v1.1.5 is now available with a few enhancements and bug fixes.

-I’ve just published v1.1.2 of the SailPoint IdentityNow PowerShell Module to both GitHub and the PowerShell Gallery.
-Release 1.1.2 of the SailPoint IdentityNow PowerShell Module is the result of considerable effort by myself and Sean McGovern.
-Release 1.1.2’s numerous updates comprise changes to cmdlets leveraging legacy v2 Basic Authentication, two new cmdlets, cmdlet updates for API changes, bug-fixes and documentation updates.… keep reading
+I’ve just published v1.1.4 of the SailPoint IdentityNow PowerShell Module to both GitHub and the PowerShell Gallery.
+Release 1.1.4 of the SailPoint IdentityNow PowerShell Module is the result of considerable effort by myself and Sean McGovern.… keep reading

 Welcome to my PowerShell Snippets Vol 4.
 A collection of PowerShell commands for tasks that I don’t perform often and can’t recall easily from memory.
 Those ‘I know I’ve worked this out before’ type moments.
 Volume 1 is available here, Volume 2 is available here and Volume 3 is available here.… keep reading